exercism/bash/concepts/commands-and-arguments/introduction.md

                      # instead of having to specify bash.
 ```

-When we run the command this way, the operating system (OS) uses the `#!` line to determine what interpreter to use.
+When we run the command this way, the operating system (OS) uses the `#!` line to determine which interpreter to use to run your script.

 ## Credit